trifectatechfoundation/trifectatech-website/content/projects/bzip2-rs.md

 ]
 +++

-bzip2.
+Bzip2 is a file compression program that is widely deployed and supported e.g. as part of zip.

+Using a `c2rust` translation of the original bzip2 C code as the starting point, we created a mature pure Rust implemenation that is now available as a drop-in replacement, and in the [bzip2 crate](https://crates.io/crates/bzip2).

+bzip2-rs is part of our [Data compression initiative](/initiatives/data-compression/).

 ### About

-Tbd.
+The development of **bzip2**, started Oct 2024.
+We used `c2rust` to translate the original bzip2 C code to Rust.

+In June of 2025 we released version 0.6.0 of the bzip2 crate, that uses our 100% Rust implementation, see the blog post [bzip2 crate switches from C to 100% rust](https://trifectatech.org/blog/bzip2-crate-switches-from-c-to-rust/).

+Releases are [available on GitHub](https://github.com/trifectatechfoundation/libbzip2-rs?tab=readme-ov-file#how-to-use-libbzip2-rs-in-your-project), and also through the [bzip2 crate](https://crates.io/crates/bzip2) we now maintain.

 ### Roadmap

-Tbd.
+No feature development is currently planned.
+See [the workplan](/initiatives/workplans/bzip2-rs).

-### Support bzip2-rs
+### Support us

-Please [get in touch with us](/support), if you are interested in financially supporting us.
+Please [get in touch with us](/support), if you are interested in financially supporting the data compression initiative.